 Divvy bikes transportation on the cheap.
 Chicago’s bike sharing program, Divvy, is a great way to cheaply transport yourself around the city.
 There are stations all over the city, especially at CTA and Metra stops.
-All the following prices are effective February 1, 2018.
+All the following prices are as of May 18, 2021.

 Options for tourists and occasional riders

-Divvy will offer a $3 single ride for up to 30 minutes.
-Overage fees will be $3 every 30 minutes.
+Divvy will offer a $3.30 single ride for up to 30 minutes.
+Overage fees are 15 cents a minute.
 The Day Pass for $15 allows you to take unlimited rides of up to 3 hours over a 24 hour period.
-You will also be able to buy passes on the Transit app.
-The cheap option is if you want to ride for just an hour or two you can buy a $3 pass and then pay the $3 for each 3o minute overage.
-The $3 charge is more expensive than a CTA bus $2.25 or ‘L’ train ride $2.50 but you can go on your own schedule and get some exercise.
+You will also be able to buy passes on the Divvy app.
+The cheap option is if you want to ride for just an hour or two you can buy a $3.30 pass and then pay 15 cents a minute overage.
+The $3.30 charge is more expensive than a CTA bus $2.25 or ‘L’ train ride $2.50 but you can go on your own schedule and get some exercise.
+How it works

-The annual pass remains at $99 for an unlimited number of rides.
-Annual Divvy members will get 45-minute rides increasing from the current ride-time cap of 30 minutes.
-Divvy also offers annual Student Membership for $55.
+The annual pass is $108 annually for an unlimited number of rides.
+Annual Divvy members get unlimited 45-minute rides.
+Divvy also offers annual Student Membership for $75.